Do you need to purchase a replacement anode rod and want to know the difference between aluminum vs. magnesium anode rods? You’re not alone!

 In this PlumbingNav guide, you will learn:

-- Difference Between Aluminum and Magnesium Anode Rods
+- Difference Between Aluminum vs. Magnesium Anode Rods

 - Best Anode Rod Material Type